-- A Immediate risk of further rapid deterioration or loss of fabric; no solution agreed. - solution agreed.

-B Immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented. - C Slow decay; no solution agreed. - Slow decay; solution agreed but F not yet implemented.

-Full ladar repair on in fair to good. - E Under repair or in fair to good repair, but no user identified; or under threat of vacancy with no obvious new user (applicable only to buildings capable of beneficial use). - Repair scheme in progress and (where applicable) end use or user identified; or functionally redundant buildings with new use agreed but not yet implemented.
+- Immediate risk of further rapid deterioration or loss of fabric; no - solution agreed.
+Immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented. - C Slow decay; no solution agreed. - Slow decay; solution agreed but F not yet implemented. - Under repair or in fair to good repair, but no user identified; or under threat of vacancy with no obvious new user (applicable only to buildings capable of beneficial - Repair scheme in progress and (where applicable) end use or user identified; or functionally redundant buildings with new use agreed but not yet implemented.